ddeeproton2/ChatPGP/README.md

 ______________

-For mobile phones
+# For mobile phones

 To make this chat aviable between mobiles, you can use tor server.

 Install Termux, and then the servers : apache2, mysqld, node, tor

-Configure server and talk with your friends :)
+Configure server with ChatGPT and talk with your friends :)